AbolfazlSadeghi25/Tableau-Sales-and-Customers-Project/README.md

 ---

 🌟 About Me:
 Hi there!
 I'm Abolfazl Sadeghi.
-I’m an IE undergraduate in Shahid Beheshti University on to learn new things about data
+I’m an IE undergraduate in Shahid Beheshti University, passionate about learning new things in data field

 connect with me:
 abolfazl84.as@gmail.com